hqasemi/two-different-django-project-celery-example/producer_django_project/README.md

-## Consumer Django Project
+## Producer Django Project

-This is just a simple Django project and will be used as a microservice which consumes tasks.
-A sample task can be found in `consumer_django_project.celery.py`.
+This is just a simple Django project and will be used as a microservice which produces tasks.
+By calling one of its APIs, a simple task will be produced ( `GET tasks/run/`).